analyseether/ether_sql/README.md

 ether-sql is written in Python and uses web3.py for much of the protocol logic and gets the data using JSON-RPC calls.

 ether-sql was built by Analyse Ether, with the goal of making Ethereum data queryable to everyone.
-This is currently in very alpha beta, and not recommended for production use until it has received sufficient testing.
+This library is currently in very alpha stage, and is not recommended for production use.

-It currently supports Parity node but will be expanded to use several nodes.
+We currently supports Parity node but will be expanded to use several nodes.